mikekeith52/scalecast/docs/index.rst

    Overview, starter code, and installation.

 :doc:`Forecaster/ForecasterGlobals`
-   Key terms to to that will make your life easier.
+   Key terms to know that will make your life easier.

 :doc:`Forecaster/_forecast`
    What models are available?